 Cayo District, Mayan Mountains, Belize

 At a Glance

-An endless array of family friendly activities ranging from canoeing, biking and horse riding to exploring the rainforest medicine trail
+An endless array of family friendly activities are on offer ranging from canoeing, biking, horse riding, to exploring the rainforest medicine trail

 The Lodge at Chaa Creek is recognised as a perfect model of sustainable development within Belize’s rainforest and has won many awards for its approach towards responsible tourism.

 The 23 thatch-roofed and stucco cottages reflect the traditional architecture of the region.
 Each cottage has beautiful Mexican tiled floors, large mahogany beds, original artwork and private bathrooms with hot showers.
 The two modern Ix Chel villas offer a truly luxurious experience, with Jacuzzis, al fresco showers, plunge pools and personal butler service, as well as hi-spec accommodation.Each has two bedrooms making them perfect for families or two couples travelling together.

 There is a lovely restaurant serving a combination of modern and traditional cooking techniques with fresh local produce, much of which is sourced from the lodge's organic Mayan farm.
 The hilltop spa offers a perfect way to relax and unwind at the end of a day of discovery and exploration.
 There is also a large infinity swimming pool which is an inviting way to cool off.